In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which

 DocuSign gets complaints about their limited number of signature options in their lower pricing tiers.

 The G2 software comparison site ranks both RightSignature and DocuSign at 4.5 out of 5 stars.
 78% of Gartner users recommend RightSignature, while 88% recommend DocuSign.

 We can clearly see that DocuSign has a slight edge over RightSignature regarding user reviews, both in number and quality.

 4. Use Cases/Case Studies

 As both options are very popular, both RightSignature and DocuSign have many use cases and case studies from successful customers.

-You can find a few RightSignature case studies, including one about how the platform helped a company expedite their signing process and keep them on schedule.
+You can find a few RightSignature case studies, including one about how the platform helped a company expedite its signing process and keep them on schedule.

 However, with DocuSign being the more popular option, it’s no surprise to see how many case studies it has.
 The platform has over 200 case studies from companies worldwide, with clients from communications to quality management publishing how DocuSign has helped their businesses move more quickly and grow faster.

 Since both platforms are aimed toward businesses, both have good integrations with many other platforms.